On the intersections of nilpotent subgroups in simple groups: Abstract

 \section{Abstract}

 Let $G$ be a finite group and let $H_p$ be a Sylow $p$-subgroup of $G$.
-A very recent conjecture of Lisi and Sabatini asserts the existence of an element $x \in G$ such that $H_p \cap H_p^x$ is inclusion-minimal in the set $\{H_p \cap H_p^g \,:\, g \in G\}$ for every prime $p$.
-This has been proved in several special cases, including all sufficiently large symmetric and alternating groups.
+A recent conjecture of Lisi and Sabatini asserts the existence of an element $x \in G$ such that $H_p \cap H_p^x$ is inclusion-minimal in the set $\{H_p \cap H_p^g \,:\, g \in G\}$ for every prime $p$.
 For a simple group $G$, in view of a theorem of Mazurov and Zenkov from 1996, the conjecture implies the existence of an element $x \in G$ with $H_p \cap H_p^x = 1$ for all $p$.
 In turn, this statement implies a conjecture of Vdovin from 2002, which asserts that if $G$ is simple and $H$ is a nilpotent subgroup, then $H \cap H^x = 1$ for some $x \in G$.

 In this paper, we adopt a probabilistic approach to prove the Lisi-Sabatini conjecture for all non-alternating simple groups.
 By combining this with earlier work of Kurmazov on nilpotent subgroups of alternating groups, we complete the proof of Vdovin's conjecture.
-Moreover, by combining our proof for groups of Lie type with earlier work of Zenkov on alternating and sporadic groups, we are able to establish a stronger form of Vdovin's conjecture: if $G$ is simple and $A,B$ are nilpotent subgroups, then $A \cap B^x = 1$ for some $x \in G$.
-In addition, we study the asymptotic probability that a random pair of Sylow $p$-subgroups in a simple group of Lie type intersect trivially, complementing recent work of Diaconis et al. and Eberhard on symmetric and alternating groups.
+Moreover, by combining our proof with earlier work of Zenkov on alternating groups, we are able to establish a stronger form of Vdovin's conjecture: if $G$ is simple and $A,B$ are nilpotent subgroups, then $A \cap B^x = 1$ for some $x \in G$.
+To obtain these results, we study the probability that a random pair of Sylow $p$-subgroups in a simple group of Lie type intersect trivially, complementing recent work of Diaconis et al. and Eberhard on symmetric and alternating groups.